nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.<br>
-   * For MacOS users, you may encounter an error because it is from an unidentified developer.
+   * For MacOS users, you may encounter an error stating that the app is from unidentified developer.
 No worries, just go to System Preferences -> Security & Privacy -> General and click on Open Anyway.
    * Alternatively, just open Terminal and enter `java -jar gitGud.jar` into the command line to start the app.
    ![Ui](images/ui-screenshots/startup.png)
 <br><center><ins>Image: gitGud upon startup.</ins></center>